Alwyn25/face_mask_detection/README.md

 ## Introduction

 This project is a simple face mask detection system using computer vision and CNN algorithm.
 The system captures video from the user's camera, detects faces, and predicts whether the person is wearing a mask or not.
 The model used for mask detection can be replaced with your own pre-trained model or a publicly available one.
+All my codes and Datasets are provided in the kaggle, Link: https://www.kaggle.com/code/alwynsebastian/face-mask-detection-from-video-and-image

 ## Requirements